abhimanyuPathania/lyrico/README.rst

 - `docopt <https://pypi.python.org/pypi/docopt>`_: to create beautiful command-line interfaces.

 A note on mass downloading
 ===========================

-Since ``lyrico`` is simply scraping lyrics off the lyrics.wikia's HTML pages, please don't set ``source_dir`` to a folder having thousands of songs.
+Since ``lyrico`` is simply scraping lyrics off the HTML pages of the sources, please don't set ``source_dir`` to a folder having thousands of songs.

-They might ban your bot and ``lyrico`` does not use any masking.
-Also, it will be slow anyways since ``lyrico`` does not batch download.
+They might ban your bot.
+Also, it will be slow since ``lyrico`` does not batch-download.
 It sends requests one at a time.
 I personally use it at one or two albums at time and keep checking for any errors in ``log.txt``.

 Changelog
 ==========
+- 0.4.0 Added LYRICSnMUSIC and AZLyrics as sources.
+Expanded the command line interface to control sources.
+Added `requests <https://pypi.python.org/pypi/requests>`_ to dependencies.
 - 0.3.0 Added support for ``OGG`` and ``wma`` audio formats.
 Replaced ``UNSYNCED LYRICS`` with ``LYRICS`` tags to embed lyrics in Vorbis Comments.
 - 0.2.0 Added documentation and tutorial.
 - 0.1.0 Initial release.